Hofer-Julian/julianhofer.eu/content/_index.md

 lang = 'en'
 +++

-I enjoy dealing with computers, languages and physics.
+I enjoy dealing with computers, languages and physics — especially in combination.
-Especially in combination.

 I also like to travel — including the part where you get to listen to audiobooks on long train rides.